LuigiSouza/LuigiSouza/README.md

 ### Hi there 👋

-Hello there,  my name is Luigi Perotti Souza and I'm a student at Federal University of Santa Maria
+Hello there,  my name is Luigi Perotti Souza and I'm a master's student at Federal University of Santa Maria

 - 🔭 I’m currently working with React-Native
 - 🌱 I’m currently learning about object oriented programming and Unity